-Since the broth has been dehydrated and turned into a powder, you also don’t get to see the marker of a highly nutritious bone broth when it’s made: the layer of gelatin that forms on top of the broth once the bones have been simmered for several hours.
-Gelatin has been shown to boost the immune system, protect the gut, and help prevent inflammation-related diseases (5).
-Without it, you really don’t know the nutritional value of the broth you’re getting.
+Since the broth has been dehydrated and turned into a powder, you also don’t get to see the marker of a high-quality bone broth when it’s made: the layer of gelatin that forms on top of the broth once the bones have been simmered for several hours.
+Without it, you really don’t know the quality of the broth you’re getting.

 Powdered broth is a processed food.
 This alternative is less nutritious than true bone broth in its whole, unprocessed form.

 Sometimes referred to as “living” beef gelatin or bone broth, a bone broth concentrate is as close as you can get to the real thing.
 It’s basically homemade bone broth that’s been blended into a paste, and it is similar to using a bouillon cube.